Glossary

 Initial Public Offering (IPO)

-An Initial Public Offering (IPO) describes the first public issue of a company's shares on the stock exchange.
+An IPO describes the first public issue of a company's shares on the stock exchange.
 The main aim is to raise new capital for the company from a wider range of investors.
-An IPO also offers existing shareholders and original VCs the opportunity to sell their shares and withdraw from the company.

 J